A sharp uniform-in-time error estimate for Stochastic Gradient Langevin Dynamics: Preliminaries

 where $\eta_k$ is the time step at $k$-th iteration and $T_k := \sum_{i=0}^{k-1} \eta_i$. \eqref{ula} naturally admits the following continuous version:

 where $W_t$ is the Brownian Motion in $\mathbb{R}^d$.
 We also denote $\hat{\rho}_t(x)$ the probability density function of $\hat{X}_t$.
-It is not difficult to show that $\hat{\rho}_t$ satisfies a Fokker-Planck equation, and we conclude it in the following lemma: \begin{lemma} Denote $\hat{\rho}_t(x)$ the probability density function of $\hat{X}_t$ defined in \eqref{ula_continuous}.
+It is not difficult to show that $\hat{\rho}_t$ satisfies a Fokker-Planck equation as in the following lemma: \begin{lemma} Denote $\hat{\rho}_t(x)$ the probability density function of $\hat{X}_t$ defined in \eqref{ula_continuous}.
 Then the following Fokker-Planck equation holds:

 where

 \end{lemma}

 The derivation is not difficult and has appeared in many classical work \cite{mou2019improved}.
 Indeed, for $t \in \left[T_k, T_{k+1} \right)$, consider the random variable $\hat{\rho}_t|\hat{\mathcal{F}}_{T_k}$, where $\hat{\mathcal{F}}_{T_k} = \sigma (\hat{X}_s,s\leq T_k)$.
 Then, by definition of $\hat{X}_t$, $\hat{\rho}_t|\hat{\mathcal{F}}_{T_k}$ satisfies: